Install (Docker Compose)

 Start the container

 Section titled “Start the container”docker compose up -dThen open http://your-server-ip:8501 in a browser.
-The first-run wizard will guide you through adding your Channels DVR server.
+On a fresh install, ChannelWatch opens its first-run setup flow so you can add your Channels DVR server in the web UI.

 View logs